 There are a variety of ways to ensure the feedback you provide to your mentees is as effective as possible.
 This article will provide insights for both aspiring mentors seeking to hone their evaluative abilities and veteran advisers who could use a refresher course in providing effective feedback.

-Celebrate victories.
-Acknowledging exactly what your mentee has done well can help to keep your mentee’s morale level high, but more importantly, they will be able to repeat effective behaviors, and apply them to new contexts.
+Acknowledging exactly what your mentee has done well can help to keep your mentee’s morale level high, but more importantly, they will be able to repeat effective behaviors and apply them to new contexts.

 Be transparent about the reasoning behind your feedback.
 Many times, the thought process you are applying to your recommendations are even more valuable than the recommendations themselves, as the mentee will be able to repeat this process on their own when they are confronted by novel challenges.
 Also, it may not always be obvious why you think a certain course of action is a good idea, and exploring this space leads to a richer shared understanding that is more likely to result in action.

-Ask for feedback in return.
 How will you know whether your advice is helpful to your mentee?
 Ask them!
-Sometimes you may feel that your comments are falling on deaf ears - so don't wait for this to happen.
+Sometimes you may feel that your comments are falling on deaf ears—don't wait for this to happen.
 Ask early and often whether your contributions are making a difference, and how you can improve.
 This will make your time with your mentee more relevant and productive, and will nurture your connection into the future.

 The way you approach giving feedback can be nearly as important as the feedback itself.
 People tend to hear only what they are ready to hear, so if feedback is delivered at the wrong time or in the wrong tone, it will not influence behavior.
 While it can be immediately gratifying to dispense knowledge, you ultimately help others more by playing the long game, and developing their ability to solve their own problems.
 Ask questions that can serve to further illuminate the issue and/or guide the mentee toward his or her own revelations.
 If you can help them to reach their own conclusions, the final lesson will have more sticking power than if you had simply done the thinking for them.